EventStorming

 EventStorming can support strategic business decisions and help you design better services and more effective and efficient software applications.

-More than anything, it can improve collaboration between people from different backgrounds, turning design discussions into enjoyable experiences.
+More than anything, it can enhance collaboration between people from diverse backgrounds, transforming design discussions into enjoyable experiences.

 EventStorming is a key ingredient of Avanscoperta’s consulting services.

-You may want to check the EventStorming Resources page on our partner website EventStorming.com.
+You may want to check the resources and patterns available on our partner website EventStorming.com.